 We're here to help.

-Here’s a fact that may surprise you: More than half of our California undergraduates pay no tuition.
+Here’s a fact that may surprise you: Nearly half of our California undergraduates pay no tuition.

 UC has one of the strongest and most generous financial aid programs in the country.
 That’s because we believe that every qualified California student should have the opportunity to get a UC education.